 Further reading: How to be a Communication Consultant: getting paid.

-Thank you to the 63 clients who’ve invited me to work with you over the past five years and 150+ comms pros who have attended my Masterclasses.
+Thank you to the clients who’ve invited me to work with you over the past five years and comms practitioners who have attended my Masterclasses.
 It’s been a joy to help you improve your internal communication and advise you as a trusted extension of your team.

 Being named Outstanding Independent Practitioner by the Chartered Institute of Public Relations in 2017 was an honour, and I hope you find this post helpful if you’re considering a similar solo path as a Communication Consultant.

 Working independently requires tenacity, courage and influencing abilities.
 These are skills any professional communicator should be well-versed in!

 I’ve written more than 1100 blog posts since 2009, but this is my most personal to date.